 Pledges to give that are expected to be collected within one year are recorded at their net realizable value.
 Pledges that are expected to be collected in future years are recorded at the present value of the amounts expected to be collected.
-The discounts on those amounts are computed using an imputed interest rate applicable to the year in which the pledge is received.
-Conditional promises are not included as support until such time as the conditions are substantially met.
+The pledge value is calculated by using an income approach of applying a discount rate technique in the year in which the pledge is received.
+The original discount rate determined at the date of the pledge is applied over the duration of each pledge.
+The discount rates applied range from 2.0% to 6.5%.
+Conditional promises to give are not included as support until such time as the conditions are substantially met.